Boen97/BackStore/notes/java/Java-The-Complete-Reference-12/Chapter-6-introducing-classes.md

 2. argument
    : an argument is a value that is passed to a method when it is invoked.
    : m(100) 100 is an argument

+### Constructors

+> allow objects to initialize themselves when they are created.
+> a constructor initializes an object immediately upon creation.
+> once defined, the constructor is automatically called when the object is created, before the new operator completes.

+> constructor no return type, not even void.
+> because the implicit return type of a class's constructor is the class type itself.

+> it is the constructor's job to initialize the internal state of an object
+> so that the code creating an instance will have a fully initialized, useable object immediately.

+> when you do not explicitly define a constructor for a class, then Java creates a default constructor for the class.

+> when using the default constructor, all non-initialized instance variables will have their default values.
+> which are zero, null, and false.
+> once you define your own constructor, the default constructor is no longer used.

+### The this Keyword.

+> **this** can be used inside any method to refer to the current object.

+#### instance variable hiding

+> it is illegal in Java to declare two local variable with the same name inside the same or enclosing scopes.

+> when a local variable has the same name as an instance variable, the local variable hides the instance variable

+> you can use this to solve any namespace collisions.

+## Garbage Collection.